 However, there are several different approaches that can be used to gain benefit approval.
 Osteoporosis results in overly fragile, porous bones which lead to frequent broken bones, severe joint pain, and other serious symptoms.
 Osteoporosis can cause you to suffer from serious medical problems, including autoimmune disorders, parathyroid disorders, kidney disease, and more.

 While the SSA usually doesn’t administer benefits for osteoporosis alone, they do offer benefits for some related disorders.
-You may also qualify for benefits if you have combined effects of multiple conditions that cause severe limitations.
+You may also qualify for disability if you have combined effects of multiple conditions that cause severe limitations.
 Osteoporosis is a serious health condition that is often seen in conjunction with other health conditions or that leads to additional problems.

 While men do suffer from osteoporosis, more women are diagnosed with the disease each year.
 Actually, four times more women than men are diagnosed.
 A major health problem in the U.S., about 10 million people in the country are estimated to have the disease.
 Another 34 million are believed to suffer from low bone mass, which increases the risks of an osteoporosis diagnosis.